 Just compare these two pop-ups and you will understand what I mean.

-6. Use forms with less fields
+6. Use email signup forms with fewer fields

-7. Be original — Be fun
+7. Be original and fun with your signups

-Answers to these questions will help you simplify this task:
+Answering these questions will help you simplify this task:

 - Who is your target audience?

 - Why are visitors accessing your website every day?
-What they love the most?

 Which was your favorite tip?
 Tell us in the comments!